bryangoodrich/ALSM/README.md

 1. Code that actually uses the packaged data
 2. Proper package commenting throughout
-3. Deliver the code through the `demo` utility, such as `demo("ch1", "ALSM")`
+3. Deliver the examples through the `demo` utility, such as `demo("ch1", "ALSM")`
-4. Delivery the code and results through vignettes (this may be a "code-less" package then!
+4. Delivery the examples through vignettes (this may be a "code-less" package then!)

 For original data files, visit author's book site: https://netfiles.umn.edu/users/nacht001/www/nachtsheim/5th/